 Me: So what is the motive for you in producing these stories?

 Banff: Iím driven by the how to tell a story.
-Iím fascinated by the work that Will Eisner, one of the early legends of the comic industry
+Iím fascinated by the work that Will Eisner, one of the early legends of the comic industry and his exploring of different ways of telling a story using the written word and images.
+And that's what I try to do in my stories.
+Obviously, Eisner is at the top of the Premier League, whilst I'm in the reserves for the local pub team.

-Apart from that if you have an interest in a particular theme you can explore that theme in your stories or if you want to get something off your chest, you can do so in a safe manner, where no one gets hurt.
+If you have an interest in a particular theme you can explore that theme in your stories or if you want to get something off your chest, you can do so in a safe manner, where no one gets hurt.
 (I change names and situations).
 It's quite therapeutic and satisfying, in airing the problem.

 Me: Whatís with all of these newspaper titles on the first page of the Guard stories for example, Yorkton Courier or Snowy Bay Mail?